jameshfisher/jameshfisher.com/_posts/2016-11-17-swift-target-action.md

   - swift
   - objective-c
 taggedAt: '2024-03-26'
+summary: >-
+  Use a `CallbackWrapper` object to associate a closure with an `NSControl`, setting the `target` and `action` properties to enable callback-based event handling.
 ---

 `NSButton` uses the target/action pattern: a `button : NSButton` has two properties `button.target` and `button.action` which specify what to call when the button is clicked.